ezWheelSAS/swd-starter-kit-docs/README.md

 This service runs with root permissions to be able to mount and setup the CAN bus interface (`can0`).
 It is also used as a synchronization point for the services depending on it.

-### The `ezw-canopen` service

-This service launches the ez-Wheel CANOpen Service, which implements the CANOpen protocol and plays the role of a CANOpen Master node.

 ### The `ezw-swd-left` and `ezw-swd-right` services